 Web Accessibility

-Web accessibility involves making sure that web pages and documents posted online are properly formatted so people with disabilities can access and understand the content.
+Web accessibility involves making sure that digital documents posted online are properly formatted so people with disabilities can access and understand the content.
 For example, visually impaired users may rely on screen readers to access web content, including documents.
 Therefore, these resources need to be created to ensure screen readers can easily access and read the content.
-Additionally, some users may be limited to keyboard-only access, so websites and documents should be able to be "tabbed" through using only a keyboard.
-There are some linked resources on this page that provide some guidance in properly creating web content.
+Additionally, some users may be limited to keyboard-only access, so digital documents on websites (and Google Classroom) should be able to be "tabbed" through using only a keyboard.

 -